Future Leaders of Whatcom Waters Internship Program

 NSEA’s Future Leaders of Whatcom Waters (FLOW) is a paid internship program that focus on the aspects of NSEA’s work- stream restoration, environmental education, and community outreach.
 The reciprocal nature of the FLOW Program allows people to gain valuable professional development & real-world work experience while allowing NSEA to increase our capacity to accomplish more on-the-ground work and improve our programs.

-Community Program Intern - Recruitment is closed.
+Community Program Intern - Recruitment is currently open!

 The Community Program Internship provides real-world experiences and professional development opportunities for the future leaders of the environmental and educational fields by supporting NSEA’s Students for Salmon and Stream Stewards programming.
 Midweek, CP Interns lead fourth graders through field trip stations to learn about water quality, macroinvertebrates, and native plants.
 Then, on Saturdays, interns lead volunteers at Community Work Parties to restore salmon habitat across Whatcom County.